MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### Office.Licensing.BusBar.CheckForDynamicBusbarExperiment

 This event is triggered once for every licensing business bar type that will be shown that has the dynamic business bar flight on (treatment group).
-This data event reports whether there is an LPP dynamic business bar campaign ready on disk.
-Data will be used to measure the health of the new LPP dynamic licensing business bar technology.
+This data event reports whether there is a Lifecycle Programming Platform dynamic business bar campaign ready on disk.
+Data will be used to measure the health of the new Lifecycle Programming Platform dynamic licensing business bar technology.

 The following fields are collected: